profounddark/capstone/README.md

 ## Current Status

 Displaying a single map is complete.
 On Desktop, the user can move the character about using the arrow keys or WASD.
-No collision has been implemented yet.
+There is basic tile collision based on tile type; this means that the player will be unable to enter spaces that are marked as impassible.
+In addition, they will be unable to walk off of the edges of the map.

 ### Upcoming Features (in development)
 * Tile Collision: The character will only be able to move into spaces of a certain type.